 Hall, Gerard, and Joan Hendriks, eds.
 Dreaming a New Earth.
-Melbourne, VIC: Mosaic Press, 2012.
+Melbourne: Mosaic Press, 2012.

 Massingale, Bryan N. Racial Justice and the Catholic Church.
-Maryknoll, NY: Orbis Books, 2010.
+Maryknoll, NY: Orbis, 2010.

 McCarthy, David Matzko, ed.
 The Heart of Catholic Social Teaching: Its Origins and Contemporary Significance.
 Grand Rapids, Ml: Brazos Press, 2009.

-O’Sullivan, Dominic.
-Faith, Politics and Reconciliation: Catholicism and the Politics of Indigeneity.
-Adelaide, SA: ATF Press, 2005.
+O’Sullivan, D. Faith, Politics and Reconciliation: Catholicism and the Politics of Indigeneity.
+Adelaide: ATF Press, 2005.

 Lecturer: ROBYN REYNOLDS OLSH